natlai123/datasciencecoursera/S03_Getting_and_Cleaning_Data/C3project/Codebook.md

 # Getting and Cleaning Data Prokect Code book

-This Code Book is best read with the R script, `run_analysis.R` in the folder `C3project` as it explains the script by documenting the steps of cleaning and tidying the original data from UCI HAR Dataset.
+This Code Book is best read with the R script `run_analysis.R` in the folder `C3project` as it explains the script by documenting the steps of cleaning and tidying the original data from UCI HAR Dataset.

 Before proceeding, users should have installed the R software.
-If not one can download R for free from <https://www.r-project.org/>.
-The R packages used in `run_analysis.R` are `purrr`, `data.table`, `stringr` and  `dplyr` (the `rebus` package are used to check the regular expression in the script but not installing the package will not hinder the functioning of the script).
+If not, one can download R for free from <https://www.r-project.org/>.
+The R packages used in `run_analysis.R` are `purrr`, `data.table`, `stringr` and  `dplyr` (the `rebus` package is used to check the regular expression in the script but not installing the package will not hinder the functioning of the script).

 ## The Original Dataset